jgilbert01/aws-lambda-stream/README.md

 ```

 ## Faults
 When there is an unhandled error in a Kinesis stream processor, Lambda will continuously retry the function until the problem is either resolved or the event(s) in question expire(s).
 For transient errors, such as throttling, this may be the best course of action, because the problem may self-heal.
-However, if there is a poison event then we want to set it asside by publishing a `fault` event, so that the other events can be processed.
+However, if there is a poison event then we want to set it asside, by publishing a `fault` event, so that the other events can be processed.
 I refer to this as the _Stream Circuit Breaker_ pattern.

 Here is the definition of a `fault` event.